 This wood gives your brisket a sweet taste and a subtle fruitiness.
 The smoke is deep because of the dense smoke, but it is a good thing with the smoked brisket.

-This wood is intended as the primary fuel source during cooking, but the pieces are just enough to be added to a charcoal grill for more aroma.
+This wood is intended as the primary fuel source during cooking, but the pieces are just enough to be added to a charcoal grill for more aroma, just mix it with lump charcoal.
 One of the reasons for this is the long potential burn time, which means that you do not have to worry about it as with other types of wood.
 Not only that, but the taste profile is much more subtle than that of hickory or mesquite, so you can combine other woods to produce a rounder taste.

 If you ask me, it is the best choice in terms of quality, simplicity, price, and skill.
 The number one in the forest to smoke the breast in every way.
 Just look at how many positive reviews it has on Amazon or other websites.